duceppemo/in_silico_PCR/README.md

 performs a second round of baiting on the original .fastq files with the newly created baited .fastq files in order to hopefully have sequence data to span the entire amplicon.
 Resulting double-baited read files are assembled into contigs using SPAdes.
-The assemblies are BLASTed agains the primer file to determine if both forward and reverse primers can be found in a single contig, thus a valid PCR product.
+The assemblies are BLASTed against the primer file to determine if both forward and reverse primers can be found in a single contig, thus a valid PCR product.
 PCR product length is also reported.